Common hazards

 - restrict access to the working area as much as possible

-- never over-reach – always move the ladder if you need to reach something
+- never overreach – always move the ladder if you need to reach something

 - never let more than one person on the ladder at the same time

-- never straddle the ladder
+- never straddle the ladder.

 Ladder maintenance

-Never use ladders with:
+Never use ladders:

-- damaged stiles or stringers
+- with damaged stiles or stringers

-- missing, broken or loose tie rods
+- with missing, broken or loose tie rods

 Acceptable use of ladders